-Additional campuswide guidelines can be accessed on the DSP's Policies & Guidelines (https://dsp.berkeley.edu/students/policies/policies-guidelines) page.
+Additional campus-wide guidelines can be accessed on the DSP's Policies & Guidelines page.

-[1] University of California, Policies Applying to Campus Activities, Organizations, and Students; "Guidelines Applying to Nondiscrimination on the Basis of Disability," (https://policy.ucop.edu/doc/2710534/PACAOS-140) Section 143.31, "Modification of Academic Requirements."
+[1] University of California, Policies Applying to Campus Activities, Organizations, and Students; "Guidelines Applying to Nondiscrimination on the Basis of Disability,"

+Section 143.31, "Modification of Academic Requirements."